nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 did define previously in the backend implementation.
 You have to send these to identify the client app.
 Keep in mind, that these are public.
-Even the `secret` does not provide additional security in our authentication workflow, as it can easily be read from the clientside javascript code.
+Even the `secret` does not provide additional security in our authentication flow, as it can easily be read from the clientside javascript code.
 But still we have to provide it, to identify our client application.